Supervising Attorney, Housing Advocacy and Litigation Clinic

 Salary and Benefits:

 RFJ salaries are set on a scale based on years of experience.
-The scale for this position is $70,967 to $101,182.
+The scale for this position is $70,967 to $101,182 annually.
 RFJ offers an excellent benefits package, including employer-paid medical, dental, and vision insurance; generous sick, annual, and personal leave; life and disability insurance; and paid federal and local holidays.
+RFJ offers a hybrid work environment with three days in-office work.

 To Apply:

 Candidates should submit a cover letter and resume by email addressed to Linda Brooks, Director of Human Resources, at [email protected].
 Please indicate “HALC Supervising Attorney, [your full name]” in the subject line of the email.
-Finalists will be asked to submit writing samples.
+Finalists will be asked to submit writing samples and professional references.

 Application Deadline: